Table of Contents

 What comes to mind when you hear the words cloud banking?
 Now, depending on your perspective, your initial thoughts might be quite different.
 As a consumer, it’s hard not to immediately conjure up images of happy people walking around on fluffy, white cotton terrain somewhere in the sky, making the same kind of point-of-sale purchases, e-transfers, and RRSP contributions that we make down here on Earth.
 (As if even in our fantasies we’re still burdened with managing our retirement savings and understanding contribution limits).
 Those imaginative thoughts about cloud banking, although a little whimsical, are kind of relevant, though.
-They capture one of the most important elements about the concept of the cloud and what we mean when we talk about cloud computing and cloud banking: End consumers don’t need to think about how it all works.
+They capture one of the most important elements about the concept of the cloud services for banks and what we mean when we talk about cloud computing and cloud core banking: End consumers don’t need to think about how it all works.

 The cloud is simply a metaphor for a complex technological online network of hardware and software that allows organizations to deliver applications, databases, servers, data storage services, and computing power over the Internet.
 The term was initially coined by either a Compaq executive or a technologist back in 1996 (the jury’s still out) and was later introduced to the masses on August 9, 2006, when former Google CEO, Eric Schmidt, presented the term to conference attendees in San Jose, California.
 The amorphous, metaphorical cloud is intended to keep end users and consumers free from the minute details of the online network it represents—details like where data is physically stored, what kind of server it’s stored on, and how the data is transferred, protected, accessed, and managed.